 We, the undersigned, are a diverse group of organizations with a range of missions and perspectives from across the ideological spectrum.
 We share a common view that the Executive Branch has expanded its interpretation of the 2001 Authorization for the Use of Military Force (AUMF) (PL 107-40) far beyond Congress's original intent, in order to justify an ever-increasing number of military operations around the world.
-We therefore write to express our support for H.R.1274, which would repeal the 2001 AUMF eight months after enactment, and to ask that the Foreign Affairs Committee bring the bill up for prompt consideration.
+We therefore write to commend the House of Representatives for including in the Defense Appropriations bill for fiscal year 2020, Section 9025, which would repeal the 2001 AUMF eight months after enactment.
+We ask that you support this provision as the bill moves to conference.

 The Framers of the Constitution, recognizing the Executive Branch's inclination to war, wisely and deliberately assigned to Congress the power to decide whether, when, and where the United States goes to war.
 As James Madison wrote, "The constitution supposes, what the History of all governments demonstrates, that the Executive is the branch of power most interested in war, and most prone to it.
-It has, accordingly, with studied care, vested the question of war in the Legislature."
+It has, accordingly, with studied care, vested the question of war in the Legislature."1

 Three days after the 9/11 attacks, Congress passed the 2001 AUMF to authorize military force against the groups responsible for those attacks and those who harbored them.
-Now, after more than 17 years, three successive administrations have cited the 2001 AUMF as authority for the United States to use lethal force around the world against a growing number of groups, including some that did not exist in 2001.
+Now, after nearly 18 years, three successive administrations have cited the 2001 AUMF as authority for the United States to use lethal force around the world against a growing number of groups, including some that did not exist in 2001.
 According to a 2018 Congressional Research Service report, the 2001 AUMF has been used by the Executive Branch as authority for 41 operations in 19 countries.2 This expansive and legally dubious use of the 2001 AUMF has come at the expense of a thorough examination of a security challenge that does not have a solely military solution.